meethp20/reddit-clone/README.md

 Added Auth :question 1: i dont know how am using the env file i just added the api auth kindeauth routets and started working w it in navbar ? did i wrap my children with the data?

 did i understand auth ?
+YES didnt work on the sessions tho would love to implement it
 can i impliment it myself ?
 understand each and every error